-I also thought that this would be a good time to share everyone’s favorite money saving tips here.
+So I thought that this would be a good time to share everyone’s favorite money saving tips here.
 After all, it’s been a while since I’ve compiled a giant list of frugal tips and frugal advice in one place; I figured, why not showcase all the wonderful, helpful and timely suggestions that I got on this occasion?

 Check out our reader contributions in this list — which ones have you put into effect?

-- Keep money in a hard-to-access, high interest savings account so that the funds are harder to spend.
+- Keep money in a hard-to-access, high yield savings account so that the funds are harder to spend.
 Use your checking account for your everyday expenses but “hide” the rest of your money elsewhere, where you’re not tempted to use it.

 - Set up automatic deposits between your checking account and your savings/investment accounts.